warriorhub/warriorhub.github.io/index.md

 ## User Guide

-This section provides a walkthrough of the WarriorHub user interface, its capabilities, and mockups.
+This section aims to guide the user through how to use WarriorHub.

 ---

-### Approach
+## Mockup Ideas

 This app will create an organized platform to present UH Mānoa–specific events in a unified student interface, with three role options.